List of Sharpe series characters: Francis Cooper

 Rifleman Francis Cooper was a Chosen Man who served in the 95th Rifles.
 He was born in the London slums, where he learned his trade in thieving and pick pocketing.
 While he has a reputation for being unintelligent and impulsive at times, he is one of the best shots, rarely missing an opportunity, whether its to leave the column to shoot a rabbit for supper, or to eye up any pretty lady.

 In the novels Cooper first appeared in Sharpe's Prey and was one of the original men of Major Dunnett participating in the Battle of Copenhagen alongside Harper, and Harris.
 He made an appearance in Sharpe's Rifles and on the retreat to Corunna.

 He featured in Sharpe's Havoc during the victory at Oporto and the Second Battle of Porto.
 He also appeared in Sharpe's Battle during the Battle of Fuentes de Oñoro and went to appear in the last novel Sharpe's Skirmish during the Defense of Tormes.
 He is referred to as one of Sharpe's best marksmen along with Hagman, Thompson and Harris.

 In the TV Series adaption he is played by Michael Mears.
 He first appears in Sharpe's Rifles and goes to fight with Sharpe until Sharpe's Gold.
 Cooper was supposed to have appeared as a full-time Chosen Man and was originally going to be a long living member of Sharpe's Chosen Men, presumably to feature in either Sharpe's Mission or Sharpe's Waterloo.
 He was to have been and would have been the last of Sharpe's Chosen Men along with Harper to survive Waterloo, but plans changed when Michael Mears was called onto other films.
-His role-play was replaced with Richard Rutherford-Moore playing as Rifleman Moore, a new Chosen Man, whom had no dialogue.
+His role-play was replaced with Richard Rutherford-Moore playing as Rifleman Moore, a new Chosen Man, who had no dialogue.